Acode-Foundation/acode-plugin-snippets/readme.md

 # acode-plugin-snippets
 ![version](https://img.shields.io/badge/Latest%20version-V1.2.3-green)
-> Snippets plugin for acode editor.
-It provides autocompletion of codes of different languages that are listed below.
+> canvas api plugin for acode editor.
+It providethe canvas api autocompletion for JavaScriptand Typescript language

 **NOTE:** This plugin is not fully supported in Acode version lower than v1.6.0 (212).
 Please update your **Acode App** to latest version for using this plugin.